amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/02_autonomy/02_next_mindset/patience.09.md

 The more you practice patience, the better at it you will become.
 One way to cultivate patience is to breathe slowly and deeply.
 Before you respond to something that’s making you feel impatient, take one, long breath through your nose.
 Hold it for a few seconds.
 Then say your piece.

 If you are at your limit, remove yourself from the conversation or situation.
 Make it clear that whatever situation needs addressing you will do so when calm.
-This will be far more effective than addressing when you feel at the end of your patience, when you’re far more likely to say things in that state you want to take back later.
+This will be far more effective than addressing the issue when you feel at the end of your patience, when you’re far more likely to say things in that state you want to take back later.

 Additionally, there are exercises for patience like meditation and yoga.
 Go on YouTube and find ones that suit you.
 A daily practice will help your patience to no end.